ChannelizeIO/Channelize-JavaScript-Chat-SDK-Sample/web-widget/README.md

 ##### Step 4: Create widget object #####

-Create widget object and call the load function which takes public key as an argument.
+Create widget object and call the load function which will require your public key as an argument.

 ```javascript
 <script>